Sammyueru/fz_mpowered_module_app/readme.md

 1. Safety first (also look up some soldering guides if your not familiar with soldering yet)!
 2. Solder wires to the following Heltec V3 GPIO pins **5** (RX), **6** (TX), **1** (GND).
-3. These should be connected to the Flipper Zero's pins in the follow arrangement:
+3. These should be connected to the Flipper Zero's pins in the following arrangement:
    - Heltec V3: 5 (RX) -> Flipper Zero: 13 (TX)
    - Heltec V3: 6 (TX) -> Flipper Zero: 14 (RX)
    - Heltec V3: 1 (GND) -> Flipper Zero: 8, 11, or 18 (GND)